 You are more than existing.
 Existence is Your minimum capacity.
 If You were merely to exist, I would probably not believe in You.
 But you are more than infinite; truer than real.
 I am aware that I borrow words, phrases and philosophical language from the general sphere of our limited human experience, and that will not do.
 Faith is mostly starved of language.
 When I confront You, all my words evaporate into near meaninglessness.

 There is really nothing that we know.
 We don’t know who You are and why You created the world.
 We are completely ignorant about why You need us to exist.
 You are not a Who, What or even When.
-The world around us, including baby universes, black holes and millions of stars, just alludes to one mysterium magnum (great mystery).
+The world around us, including baby universes, black holes, and galaxies, just alludes to one mysterium tremendum (great mystery).
 How, then, do we dare challenge You regarding, murders, earthquakes, tsunamis and human tragedies?
 “I know nothing,” said Socrates, “except the fact of my ignorance.”

 I am jealous of the atheist who needs not deal with the problem.
 Your total Otherness doesn’t bother him.
 He simply denies it.
 He doesn’t have to deal with the terrible tension that exists between what I want You to be and Who You really are.
 I don’t have that luxury.
 While he allows himself a childlike escapism, I am forced to face the problem head on.
 After all, I am not as much a believer as he is.
 He believes that the universe and our existence are just an accident.
 But I cannot access this kind of belief.
 It is beyond my capacity.
 I am too much of a skeptic.